alxolr/php-dp/gof/behavioral/ChainOfResponsibility.md

  - initiates the request to a `ConcreteHandler` object on the chain.

 ##Colaborations
-- When a client issues a request, the request propagates along the chainuntil a `ConcreteHandler` object takes responsibility for handling it.
+- When a client issues a request, the request propagates along the chain until a `ConcreteHandler` object takes responsibility for handling it.